Know Your Residency Options: Austria

 For citizens of countries that are not a member of the EU, EEA, or are non-Swiss nationals, entrance to Austria requires an entry visa.
 If your intended stay is longer than 6 months, a residency visa is required.

-- Family Reunification – For family members of resident permit holders who seek to reside in Austria for more than 6 months.
-There is a strict immigration quota, however, so it may take a couple years for your family to join you.
+For family members of resident permit holders who seek to reside in Austria for more than 6 months.
+There is a strict immigration quota, however, so it may take a couple of years for your family to join you.

 There is also a category of residency called “Key Manager,” which means you have been appointed a manager of an Austria-based company.
-Minimum monthly salary for this category is €2,500.
+The minimum monthly salary for this category is €2,500.

 You will need to apply for your permit before entering Austria.